NATO concerned over Europe's energy security amid standoff with Russia

 "If they do not intend to do so, then they should explain why," Russian Foreign Minister Sergei Lavrov said on state television.
 "This will be a key question in determining our future proposals."

-U.S. Senators are very close to agreeing on sanctions legislation, the two leading senators working on the bill said on Sunday.
+U.S. senators are very close to agreeing on sanctions legislation, the two leading lawmakers working on the bill said on Sunday.
 Measures include targeting the most significant Russian banks and Russian sovereign debt as well as offering more lethal assistance to Ukraine.

-Some of the sanctions in the bill could take place before any invasion because of what Russia has already done, said one of the senators, Bob Mendendez, citing cyber attacks on Ukraine, false flag operations and efforts to undermine the Ukrainian government internally.
+Some of the sanctions in the bill could take effect before any invasion because of what Russia has already done, said U.S. Senators Bob Menendez, the Democratic chairman of the Senate Foreign Relations Committee, and James Risch, the panel's top Republican.
+Menendez pointed to cyberattacks on Ukraine, false flag operations and efforts to undermine the Ukrainian government internally.

 Washington has spent weeks trying to build agreement with European partners on a strong sanctions package, but the issue is divisive, with Germany urging "prudence".